 Explore our facilities and see more of the course

 Next start date:

-Bournemouth University, Lansdowne Campus, St Mary's Community Health Campus, Portsmouth (please only apply for one).
+Bournemouth University, Lansdowne Campus, or St Mary's Community Health Campus, Portsmouth (please only apply for one).
 Foundation year: Bournemouth University, Talbot Campus

-For 2019 entry: 128 - 136 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
-BTEC Extended Diploma of DDM (Health & Social Care or Health & Social Care (Health Studies) ).
-For more information check out our 2019 entry requirements.
+For September 2021 and September 2022 entry: 128 - 144 tariff points to include a minimum of 2 A-levels or equivalent including 32 points in a required subject.
+BTEC Extended Diploma of DDM in a required subject.
+Foundation Year: 48-72 UCAS tariff points.